Lurgan, County Cavan

-Lurgan is a parish and Electoral Division, County Cavan, Ireland.
+Lurgan is a civil parish and electoral division in County Cavan, Ireland.
 Lurgan is also part of the historical barony of Castlerahan.
-The parish is part of the Diocese of Kilmore.
-The parish is also sometimes today called Virginia, after the largest town in the parish and surrounding area.
+The Catholic parish of Lurgan is also sometimes called Virginia, after the largest town in the parish and surrounding area.

 Population

 In the 1837, the parish had a population of 6387 and an area of 11328 statute acres.

 In 2011, the Electoral Division of Lurgan has a population of 565 and an area of 14.46 square kilometers.